Schinzel/crypto/README.md

 # crypto
-The purpose of this library is to offer protection of data from prying eyes
+The purpose of this library is to offer protection of data from prying eyes through encryption and hash functions